 A small red child stands at a threshold, turning his back on the warm gold Light to step into the cold dark, a long shadow falling.

-But you let go of His hand,
+But you let go of His hand.

-and walked into the dark.
+You walked into the dark.

 "By one man sin entered into the world." — Romans 5:12